Venue: Council Chamber - Civic Centre. View directions

 Officers reported that since the last meeting the scoping element of the service review of complaints has almost been signed off and good progress was being made.

-Officers were thanked for their report which was duly noted.
+Officers were thanked for their report which was duly noted. |

 Exclusion of Press and Public

-Officers Recommendation that –
+Minutes: Resolved that –

-Exempt Appendix 'A' to Complaints and Compliments Quarter 2 2023/24
+Exempt Appendix 'A' to Complaints and Compliments Quarter 2 2023/24 Reason for

-The Contents of the Exempt Appendix were noted and Officers confirmed that certificates to staff receiving compliments were now sent out on a weekly basis.
+Exemption This report contains information relating to individuals who have received compliments and do not wish their names to be in the public domain.
+Minutes: The Contents of the Exempt Appendix were noted and Officers confirmed that certificates to staff receiving compliments were now sent out on a weekly basis. |

-Future Provision of Internal Audit Services
+Future Provision of Internal Audit Services Reason for Exemption

 This report contains commercially sensitive information relating to the procurement of internal audit.

-The Committee’s approval was sought to recommend a proposed way forward for the provision of the Council’s Internal Audit service.
+Minutes: The Committee’s approval was sought to recommend a proposed way forward for the provision of the Council’s Internal Audit service.

 Officers reported that a number of options had been considered but that the one being recommended represented the best value for money and resilience in terms of resourcing.